elnebuloso/bundler/README.md

 ## About

-- Bundler minifies your Javascript
+- Bundler concatenates, minimizes your Javascript
-- Bundler minifies your Stylesheet
+- Bundler concatenates, minimizes your Stylesheet

 ## Requirements

 The following versions of PHP are supported by this version.

-* PHP 5.3
 * PHP 5.4
 * PHP 5.5
 * PHP 5.6